 - In order for us to be able to contact you about your complaint, we need your name and a working email address.

 We will need to contact you using the email address you have provided.
 Any contact information you provide will be included on your complaints email.
 If your complaint is taken forward, the publication will need to contact you in writing.

 If I’m not satisfied with the reply, what can I do next?

-If you are dissatisfied with the reply, please write back to Global Ground Media via email.
-Global Ground Media will investigate your complaint and aims to reply within 10 working days of receipt of your complaint though some complaints take longer than others to investigate.
+If you are dissatisfied with the reply, please write back to us via email.
+We will investigate your complaint and aims to reply within 10 working days of receipt of your complaint though some complaints take longer than others to investigate.

 Version: August 2019